Key takeaways

 It’s best to give the dog omeprazole on an empty stomach about 30 minutes before the first meal.

 Omeprazole is an acid reducer used in dogs to treat or prevent ulcers.
 For people, omeprazole is a common fixture on store shelves as an over-the-counter heartburn drug, probably best recognized by the brand name Prilosec OTC.
 For veterinarians, it’s usually the first choice to reduce stomach acid in dogs with stomach or duodenal ulcers or who are taking ulcer-causing drugs.
-Although vets consider it the most effective drug at reducing stomach acid, they only consider it safe for up to four weeks.
+Although vets consider it the most effective drug at reducing stomach acid, they only consider it safe to give to a dog for up to four weeks.

 What is omeprazole used for in dogs?